 Later years

-Like older children, children may experience discomfort and muscle tension.
-It is interesting to address these during periods of growth since the body is in a period where it can adapt easily to osteopathic adjustments.
+Like adults, children may experience discomfort and muscle tension.
+It is interesting to address these during periods of growth, since the body is in a period where it can adapt easily to osteopathic adjustments.
 This is even more true when the child starts to walk.
 Indeed, during the early stage of weight bearing, the various deficiencies and mobility restrictions of the lower and upper limbs are easier to recognize and easier to adjust.